 Step 1: Questions to Answer Before BuyingStep 1: Questions to Answer Before Buying

-Buying a home is one of the biggest financial moves most people make in their lives.
+Buying a home is one of the most significant financial moves most people make in their lives.
 How do you find the right property, especially in a city as vast as New York City?
 Below are questions to consider before house hunting.
 Based on our experience working with a wide range of homebuyers, we’ve come up with a list of items we believe everyone should ask themselves before getting serious about buying.
 Since these are questions you should think about in detail, we encourage you to ponder them for a few days.

 The questions areThe questions are